There May Be More to Making a Choice Than You Think

 Top: This amazing Great Room in a stunning Contemporary style 1-story home features wide glass bi-fold doors that open up the space to an outdoor deck perfect for entertaining and cooking.
 The 3,264-sq.-ft. home has 3 bedrooms, 3.5-baths, a covered front porch, library, exercise room, game room, and other amenities.
 Bottom:Here’s another – exterior – view of the spectacular Great Room and patio of the home (Plan #202-1013).

-8. Single-level homes can deliver energy-efficiency.
+8. Single-level homes can deliver energy efficiency.
 By its nature, a one-story home can maintain temperature better than a two-story home.
-Less rooms mean less energy required to heat and cool the residence.
+Fewer rooms mean less energy required to heat and cool the residence.
 In a single-story home, heat goes to the ceiling immediately, then spreads to the other rooms.

 Now, here’s the flip side of all these advantages … and why you may have second thoughts about a one-story home.